Zolikon/minesweeper/README.md

 * Three pre-defined difficulty level: beginner, advanced, expert
 * Timing you game, only starts on the first click on the field
 * Keeping track of best times per difficulty level and the option to reset them (feature might be platform dependent, works on Windows)

+### Building an exe file to run

+Since this a python app it is not that convenient to run it and enjoy the play.
+So:

+`pip3 install PyInstaller`

+or if you need update

+`pip3 install --upgrade PyInstaller pyinstaller-hooks-contrib`

+then:

+` pyinstaller --name Minesweeper --onefile --windowed --icon=minesweeper.ico  main.py`

+This will create a single exe file in the dist folder

+_Note:_ this is not exactly native code, startup will be slow (~3-4 seconds) but after that it works fine